SalomePlatform/hexablock/doc/general.rst

 Introduction to HEXABLOCK
 ###############################

+Within the SALOME framework, a CAD module (GEOM) and a meshing module (SMESH) are developped.
+This tools enable the construction of hexaedrical meshes by means of a CAD cutting in blocks (the method of blocks)  topologically equivalent to hexaedra.
+Once this cutting performed, the mesh construction is easy, but the method of blocks can be touchy if the piece to mesh is complex.
-The HexaBlock module aims at helping users to build hexaedrical meshes.
-The two fondamental choices are:

-- to execute the method by blocks where the user has to determine the needed blocks
+The Hexablock module aims at helping users to build hexaedrical meshes via this method by blocks.
+The fondamental choice is to execute the method by blocks where the user has to determine the needed blocks
-- to use directly the geometry to mesh (no need to create a new geometry) in order to obtain the mesh.
+-
 The HexaBlock component is destined for:

+- the construction of the real CAD (see :ref:`cad`)

 - the creation of a model of blocks (see :ref:`blockmethod`)

 - the association of this model of blocks to the geometry (see :ref:`assomodelgeo`)

-- the mesh generation (see :ref:generatemesh`)
+- the mesh generation (see :ref:`generatemesh`)

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

+   cad.rst
    block_method.rst
-   mesh.rst
+   intro_association.rst
+   intro_groups.rst
+   intro_mesh.rst
    intro_python.rst
-   gui.rst
-   tui.rst
+   annexe.rst